otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 AKE is an usability feature.

 A non-interactive DAKE starts by the receiver (R) requesting a pre-key for the initiator (I) from a untrusted server.
+I's long-term public key must be known by R.

-The receiver then generates their ephemeral keys and derives a shared secret (and initial root and chain keys) which can be used to send an encrypted data message together with his final message on the DAKE.
+The receiver then generates their ephemeral keys and derives a shared secret (and initial root and chain keys) which can be used to send an encrypted data message together with his final message on the non-interactive DAKE.

-The receiver can continue sending data mesages even without receiving a reply from the initiator, and forward secrecy is preserved by ratcheting the chain key.
+The receiver can continue sending data messages even without receiving a reply from the initiator, and forward secrecy is preserved by ratcheting the chain key.

-When the initiator receives the final message in the DAKE, they should verify if the pre-key

 An OTRv4 pre-key may contain:
 - one ephemeral ECDH key.